 - Enter the Name of the custodian target.

 - Click Select to select available custodians.
-If the custodian doesn't exist, click Add and complete additional steps.
+If the custodian does not exist, click Add and complete additional steps.

 - Click the Data Source drop-down menu to select a data source.
-For more information Collection data sources, see Data source types and properties.
+For more information Collection data sources, see Data sources.

 - Enter the custodian's email address in the Target field.